petebaker/ssaqld_branch_council/minutes/SSAQLD_BranchCouncil_Aug2019_minutes.md

 * YS 2019 Conference: discussed possibility of providing Registration fees for event for eligible young statisticians who are currently a member of the Qld Branch and are either presenting a poster or talk at YS 2019.
 Carmen will draft and send out/tweet request for applications.

-* ASCNZ 2020 conference: (scholarships, support etc) Postponed until next Branch meeting
+* ANZSC 2020 conference: (scholarships, support etc) Postponed until next Branch meeting

 ## Any Other Business